-- Click on Plugins menu link from the expanded block
+- Click on the Plugins menu link from the expanded block

-- It will navigate to the list of available plugins
+- Navigate to the list of available plugins

-- Click on the top right button Install/Upgrade Plugins to install our plugin.
-It will refresh the plugin list, adding HelloWorld plugin to the list.
+- Click on the top right button Install/Upgrade Plugins to install the plugin.
+It will refresh the plugin list and add the HelloWorld plugin to the list

-- Congrats, we have successfully installed and enabled the plugin!
+- Congrats, you have successfully installed and enabled the plugin.

-- Please clear the cache every time you make changes to config.php
+- Clear the cache every time you make changes to config.php

 - The cache folder path is <mautic-root>/var/cache/prod